kitschpatrol/yanki/readme.md

 - [LaTeX formatted mathematical expressions](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/writing-mathematical-expressions) via [MathJax](https://www.mathjax.org)
 - Support for the [`==highlights==`](https://github.com/ipikuka/remark-flexible-markers) syntax.

+### Custom styles

+Yanki uses Anki's built-in CSS stylesheet to style cards by default, but it makes it simple to set a custom stylesheet for all of your Yanki-managed notes without having to go on a click-quest in the Anki user interface.

 ## Markdown note types

-Yanki MD automatically infers the _type_ of Note you'd like to create in Anki based on the presence or absence of certain element in your Markdown files.
+Yanki automatically infers the _type_ of Note you'd like to create in Anki based on the presence or absence of certain element in your Markdown files.

 The rules were designed with the semantic and visual nature of Markdown in mind.